AshrafIb/DogBreedClassifier/README.md

 # Metrics

-During the training the categorical crossentropy was used as metric.
+During the training the categorical crossentropy was used as a loss-function.
 This metric is suitable to be used as loss-function, if a multi-class classification is available.
 More can be read here: https://machinelearningmastery.com/cross-entropy-for-machine-learning/ .
 The final performance of the model was evaluated with the metric of accuracy.
 Unless unbalanced data is provided, this is a satisfactory metric.
 This metric reflects the proportion of correctly estimated cases based on all cases.
 In this case the accuracy score reflects the percentage of correctly classified dog breeds.